Penalties: formal assessments and determinations: 'in-built' penalty

 In that sense, the tax figures themselves could be said to contain an “in-built penalty” already.

 It is HMRC’s policy to take such amounts into account when considering formal penalty determinations or assessments.
-You should therefore identify and comment on any such elements in the PDAC or AO Report Form, see EM5205.
+You should therefore identify and comment on any such elements in NPPS, when the penalty is being authorised or on an AO Report Form, see EM5205.